 The Fort Meade Alliance is proud of all that it has accomplished with the help and support of the dedicated Fort Meade community.

-- Partnered with Fort George G. Meade to develop plans to create a Resiliency Campus that will provide expanded services for the five areas of resiliency: physical, emotional, social, family and spiritual
+- Partnered with Fort George G. Meade and the FMA Foundation to renovate Kuhn Hall into a state-of-the art Education and Resiliency Center to expand services for the five areas of resiliency: physical, emotional, social, family and spiritual.

 - Created the Rising Star Network targeting FMA member company employees who are 35 years old or younger